- Research at Western

 Ways to approach a potential funder

-The approach can vary a great deal depending on the source and even the project.
-Formal calls for proposals are common and may be done annually or more often.
+The approach can vary a great deal depending on the source and the project.
+Formal calls for applications are common and may be done annually or more often.
 If this happens, a number of strategies can help your submission become a successful one:

-- Talk to the Research Grants and Development Team and take advantage of their resources, knowledge and experience
+- Talk to the Grants Services team and take advantage of their resources, knowledge and experience

 - Read application guidelines and then read them again.
 Talk to those who have been funded in similar areas